 Key Stage 3

 The curriculum in the first three years of our Secondary School is broad and balanced, so that pupils can explore many different areas of knowledge and develop their skills, abilities and interests.
-The subjects taught include: English, Mathematics, Science, ICT, History, Geography, PE, Spanish, PSHE and Art.
+The subjects taught include: English, Mathematics, Science, ICT, History, Geography, PE, Spanish, Business Studies, PSHE and Art.

 English, English Literature, Science, ICT and Mathematics are compulsory GCSE subjects.
 Towards the end of Year 9, pupils choose three further GCSE options which are currently: History, Geography, PE, Business, Spanish and Art.
 The choice combinations are arrived at by consultation with teachers and parents.